mohammedterryjack/single_shot_classification_lite/README.md

 response = post(training_url, json=train_data)
 >> <Response [200]>
 ```
-You will receive a json back with the trained weights and the labels you provided.
-Simply keep these weights and labels and you do not need to train it again (unless you wish to change the task).
+You will receive a json back with your model's trained `weights` and class `labels`.
+You can save this data (you do not need to train the model again - unless you wish to change the task, etc).

 ```python
 model_parameters = response.json()